 Ample parking is available in the twin garages at Harrah’s Casino and Hotel (Poydras Street and Convention Center Boulevard), the New Orleans Hilton Riverside (Poydras Street and the river), the French Market, the garage in The Shops at Canal Place, the Jax Brewery parking lot and many other lots and garages in the nearby French Quarter and downtown business district.

-Check back for the most up-to-date information on July 4th in New Orleans, by visiting www.go4thontheriver.com.
+Check back for the most up-to-date information on the fireworks by visiting www.go4thontheriver.com.